 J.M.
 Guffey in 1902 (USS J.M.
 Guffey ID # 1279)

-J.M.
-Guffey organized a petroleum company in 1901 with about 7/15 of his own money and the remainder of money from the Mellon family.
-They purchased oil interests in Texas and the ship J.M.
+James McClurg Guffey organized a petroleum company in 1901 with about 7/15 of his own money and the remainder of money from the Mellon family.
+The company financed Spindletop's "oil gusher" in 1901 (near Beaumont Texas) and the ship J.M.
 Guffey.
 In 1907 the petroleum company, pipeline and other oil interests were organized as Gulf Oil Corporation.

 Launching of the M.S.
 Dollar (1901).